-As the U.S. anti-aging marketcreeps toward $271 billion, new products and treatments continue to flood store shelves.
+As the U.S. anti-aging market creeps toward $271 billion, new products and treatments continue to flood store shelves.
 This leaves many people wondering: Which anti-aging products are right for me?
+Find out more with the ultimate guide to anti-aging peptides.

 Newer and more expensive doesn't necessarily equal better in the anti-aging world.
 Instead, you want to find something with a research-backed ability to beautify the skin.
 That's where anti-aging peptides come in.